Scholarships

 August 1, 2025 – September 30, 2025

-Ph.D. candidate in art history under Dr. Kristina Jõekalda, Estonian Academy of Arts (EKA), Tallinn.
-Research on “Ethnic Minority Women Artists in Estonia from 1890 to 1939.”
+Ph.D. candidate in art history at the Estonian Academy of Arts (EKA) in Tallinn under Prof. Dr Kristina Jõekalda.
+Research on “Ethnic Minority Women Artists in Estonia from 1890 to 1939”.

 4-week intensive language course at the Goethe-Institute Berlin (B.1 and B.2).
-Visiting scholar in Lüneburg as well as research stays at the Nordost-Institut (IKGN e.V.), and the archives of the East Prussian State Museum, and the Carl Schirren Society in Lüneburg, as well as research stays at the Kunstforum Ostdeutsche Galerie in Regensburg, the Hamburger Kunsthalle, and the Academy of Arts in Berlin.
-Networking.
+Visiting scholar in Lüneburg at the Nordost-Institut (IKGN e.V.), the East Prussian State Museum and the Carl Schirren Society, as well as research stays at the Kunstforum Ostdeutsche Galerie in Regensburg, the Hamburger Kunsthalle and the Academy of Arts in Berlin.
 Participation in the conference “Inventing traditions in a dis:connected world.
 Self-fashioning and nation-building in the age of empire, 1860s–1960s,” Käte Hamburger Research Centre global dis:connect, LMU, Munich, September 3–5, 2025.

 Gabrielė Radzevičiūtė, Vilnius (Lithuania)